 Aspect Target(s) Strategies Outcomes Timeframe(s) Goals achieved A Increasing the extent to which disabled pupils (including those with special educational needs) can participate in the school's curriculum.
 CPD planned appropriately targeted to cohort need All staff can access trainings and some of the trainings are held at the school.
 Appropriate Support Teams are working with the school regularly.
-MAST training utilised Speech and language training led by PLP SaLT therapist Ongoing as part of CPD program High aspiration, High Quality teaching for all CPD planned appropriately targeted to cohort need Training for staff to ensure planning and implementing the curriculum Review the specific needs for pupils living with a disability, in terms of basic daily living skills, relationships and Teachers are aware of the relevant issues and can ensure that this group has equality of access to life- preparation learning.
-The use of Ongoing as part of CPD Equal access to the National Curriculum for all pupils allows equal access for all pupils future aspirations. other professional partners has been made available.
+MAST training utilised Speech and language training led by PLP SaLT therapist Ongoing as part of CPD program High aspiration, High Quality teaching for all CPD planned appropriately targeted to cohort need Training for staff to ensure planning and implementing the curriculum allows equal access for Review the specific needs for pupils living with a disability, in terms of basic daily living skills, Teachers are aware of the relevant issues and can ensure that this group has equality of access to life- preparation Ongoing as part of CPD Equal access to the National Curriculum for all pupils all pupils relationships and future aspirations. learning.
+The use of other professional partners has been made available.
 When policies are reviewed, equality and accessibility to the curriculum is also reviewed.
 Classrooms are optimally organised to promote the participation and independence of all pupils Review and implement a preferred layout of furniture and equipment to support the learning process in individual class bases Lessons start on time without the need to make adjustments to accommodate the needs of individual pupils Reviewed yearly Increase in access to the National Curriculum for all pupils